-The University has purchased 9.9 acres of land at the Battery Park site in Selly Oak and is planning to work with partners to develop and construct a new Health Innovation Campus.
+The University has purchased 9.9 acres of land at the Battery Park site in Selly Oak and has partnered with experienced investor-developers Bruntwood SciTech to develop and construct a new Health Innovation Campus.
 The Birmingham Health Innovation Campus will establish the Midlands as the sector’s leading light in Life Sciences research and development.

 An investment from the Greater Birmingham and Solihull Local Enterprise Partnership (LEP) has allowed work to begin to turn the University’s pioneering plans of creating a pivotal life sciences facility into a reality.
 Working in partnership with local hospitals, the council and industry we will harness our research strengths to develop better treatment and patient care.

 The uniquely located site will utilise the unrivalled healthcare infrastructure of Birmingham Health Partners (University of Birmingham, University Hospitals Birmingham NHS Foundation Trust, and Birmingham Women’s and Children's NHS Foundation Trust), the Institute of Translational Medicine (ITM) and the BioHub Birmingham, among many other centres of research and practice excellence all within close proximity to the Campus.
 Birmingham has one of the largest clinical trials bases in Europe with excellent clinical research facilities and access to an ethnically diverse, non-transient, regional population of over five million, the perfect landscape for delivering clinical trials.
 The West Midlands Genomic Medicine Centre is helping drive the 100,000 genomes project supporting the emerging precision medicine national strategy, and using our renowned expertise in informatics to link genetic and clinical information to improve patient care.
 All great reasons to become part of this pioneering investment.